o2r-project/reference-implementation/README.md

 ##### Repositories (optional)

 The reference implementation can deliver the created ERC to different repositories.
+By default only the "Download" repository is supported, i.e. users may download a complete ERC as an archive file.
 These repositories also require an authentication token.

 - [Create access token](https://zenodo.org/login/?next=%2Faccount%2Fsettings%2Fapplications%2Ftokens%2Fnew%2F) for [Zenodo](https://zenodo.org/)